23 Best Restaurants on The Las Vegas Strip

 breakfast burrito at The Henry

 The Henry offers American cuisine for breakfast, lunch, and dinner with comfort dishes like steak and eggs, egg benedict, meatloaf, and steak frites.
+I’ll be honest, this is not a spot where my group or I go out of our way to dine, but it is good.
+Think Denny’s but wayyy nicer (and way pricier), with a full bar.

-I’ll be honest, this is not a spot where my group or I go out of our way to dine.
-It’s one of those spots open pretty late, and we go because it’s the only thing open without having to walk across the street or eat fast food.
-But it is pretty good quality, just not a meal that tries to be creative or do anything too fancy.
+It’s open pretty late, and we go when it’s the only thing open because we don’t want to walk across the street or eat fast food.
+But it is very good quality, just not a meal that tries to be creative or do anything too fancy.
 If you want some classic American breakfast, steak, or brunch, you can count on The Henry to deliver delicious food.
+The cocktails are solid too

 Located on the Cosmopolitan casino floor, it’s a fairly popular restaurant that’s filled whenever we walk by.
 I recommend making a reservation at least a few days in advance, especially if you want to eat at The Henry for brunch.
+If it’s around dinner time or late night, we rarely have had to wait for a table.

 Type of food: American